 Generators (solar and fuel): If you have recently bought a backup generator, keep the old one for now.
 When the SHTF everyone is going to want secondary power methods and will be willing to pay a lot for it.

 Construction and Repair Tools: As an economic downturn sets in people are going to start doing more of their own projects to increase their self-sufficiency, fix the home, or for car repairs and other odd jobs.
 You might have the tools they need.
 But you might want to use these as a way to provide a service.

 Solar Lights: Solar lights are a great commodity to stock because they are cheap (at the moment) they are sustainable (no power needed) and they provide what we need at night in a sustainable manner.

-While these items have been seen as valued items in the past, or they are currently highly valued items in SHTF places in the world (such as Venezuela), I would not call this list definitive by any means.
-There are a lot of other items that have had, and will have equal value to these in a SHTF scenario.
-If you do know of any other items for trade and barter that you have identified, or you believe will become useful in a SHTF situation, please leave a comment below to inform the community.
+While these items have been seen as valued items in the past, or are currently highly valued items in SHTF places in the world (such as Venezuela), I would not call this list definitive by any means.
+There are a lot of other items that have had and will have an equal value to these in an SHTF scenario.
+If you do know of any other items for trade and barter that you have identified, or you believe will become useful in an SHTF situation, please leave a comment below to inform the community.